-10.4.3 Login Request
+10.4.3.
+Login Request

 The Control_Notify Operational Primitive is used for notifying the target iSCSI layer of the arrival of a Login Request PDU.
-Note that specific Datamover protocols may choose to disallow the standard DA Primitives from being used for the iSCSI Login phase.
-When used in conjunction with such Datamover protocols, the arrival of a Login Request necessitating the Control_Notify Operational Primitive invocation is clearly an error scenario, as the Login Request PDU is arriving in the iSCSI full feature phase.
-It is outside the scope of this document to specify the resulting implementation behavior in this case - [RFC3720] already defines the error handling in this error scenario.
+Note that specific Datamover protocols may choose to disallow the standard DA Primitives from being used for the iSCSI Login Phase.
+When used in conjunction with such Datamover protocols, the arrival of a Login Request necessitating the Control_Notify Operational Primitive invocation is clearly an error scenario, as the Login Request PDU is arriving in the iSCSI Full Feature Phase.
+It is outside the scope of this document to specify the resulting implementation behavior in this case -- [RFC3720] already defines the error handling in this error scenario.

-10.4.4 Login Response
+10.4.4.
+Login Response

-The Control_Notify Operational Primitive is used for notifying the initiator iSCSI layer of the arrival of a Login Response PDU.
-Note that specific Datamover protocols may choose to disallow the standard DA Primitives from being used for the iSCSI Login phase.
-When used in conjunction with such Datamover protocols, the arrival of a Login Response necessitating the Control_Notify Operational Primitive invocation is clearly an error scenario, as the Login Response PDU is arriving in the iSCSI full feature phase.
-It is outside the scope of this document to specify the resulting implementation behavior in this case - [RFC3720] already defines the error handling in this error scenario.
+The Control_Notify Operational Primitive is used to notify the initiator iSCSI layer of the arrival of a Login Response PDU.
+Note that specific Datamover protocols may choose to disallow the standard DA Primitives from being used for the iSCSI Login Phase.
+When used in conjunction with such Datamover protocols, the arrival of a Login Response necessitating the Control_Notify Operational Primitive invocation is clearly an error scenario, as the Login Response PDU is arriving in the iSCSI Full Feature Phase.
+It is outside the scope of this document to specify the resulting implementation behavior in this case -- [RFC3720] already defines the error handling in this error scenario.

-11 Security Considerations
+11. Security Considerations

-11.1 Architectural Considerations
+11.1.
+Architectural Considerations

 DA enables compliant iSCSI implementations to realize a control and data separation in the way they interact with their Datamover protocols.
-Note however that this separation does not imply a separation in transport mediums between control traffic and data traffic - basic iSCSI architecture with respect to tasks and PDU relationships to tasks remains unchanged.
-[RFC3720] defines several MUST requirements on ordering relationships across control and data for a given task besides a mandatory deterministic task allegiance model - DA does not change this basic architecture (DA has a normative reference on [RFC3720]) nor allow any additional flexibility in compliance in this area.
-To summarize, sending bulk data transfers (prompted by Put_Data and Get Data Primitive invocations) on a different transport medium would be as ill-advised as sending just the Dataout/Data-in PDUs on a different TCP connection in RFC 3720based iSCSI implementations.
-Consequently, all the iSCSIrelated security text in [RFC3723] is directly applicable to a DA-enabled iSCSI implementation.
+Note however that this separation does not imply a separation in transport mediums between control traffic and data traffic -- the basic iSCSI architecture with respect to tasks and PDU relationships to tasks remains unchanged.
+[RFC3720] defines several MUST requirements on ordering relationships across control and data for a given task besides a mandatory deterministic task allegiance model -- DA does not change this basic architecture (DA has a normative reference to [RFC3720]) for allow any additional flexibility in compliance in this area.
+To summarize, sending bulk data transfers (prompted by Put_Data and Get_Data Primitive invocations) on a different transport medium would be as ill-advised as sending just the Data-Out/Data-In PDUs on a different TCP $% \left({{{\left[{{{\rm{D}}} \right]}{\rm{TCP}}}} \right)$ connection in RFC 3720-based iSCSI implementations.
+Consequently, all the iSCSI-related security text in [RFC3723] is directly applicable to a DA-enabled iSCSI implementation.

-Another area with security implications is the Datamover connection resource management model which DA defines particularly the Allocate_Connection_Resources Primitive.
-An inadvertent realization of this model could leave an iSCSI implementation exposed to denial of service attacks.
-As Figure 2 and Figure 3 in section 16.2 illustrate, the most effective countermeasure to this potential attack consists of performing the Datamover resource allocation when the iSCSI layer is sufficiently far along in the iSCSI Login Phase that it is reasonably certain that the peer side is not an attacker.
-In particular, if the Login Phase includes a SecurityNegotiation stage, an iSCSI end node MUST defer the Datamover connection resource allocation (i.e. invoking the Allocate Connection Resources Primitive) to the LoginOperationalNegotiation stage ([RFC3720]) so that the resource allocation happens post-authentication.
-This considerably minimizes the potential for a denial of service attack.
+Another area with security implications is the Datamover connection resource management model, which DA defines -- particularly the Allocate_Connection_Resources Primitive.
+An inadvertent realization of this model could leave an iSCSI implementation exposed to denialof-service attacks.
+As Figures 2 and 3 in Section 13.2 illustrate, the most effective countermeasure to this potential attack consists of performing the Datamover resource allocation when the iSCSI layer is sufficiently far along in the iSCSI Login Phase that it is reasonably certain that the peer side is not an attacker.
+In particular, if the Login Phase includes a SecurityNegotiation stage, an iSCSI end node MUST defer the Datamover connection resource allocation (i.e., invoking the Allocate_Connection_Resources Primitive) to the LoginOperationalNegotiation stage [RFC3720] so that the resource allocation happens post-authentication.
+This considerably minimizes the potential for a denial-of service attack.

-11.2 Wire Protocol Considerations
+11.2.
+Wire Protocol Considerations